Islam comes to South Asia

 Territorial losses continued under Muhammed’s successors, with Bengal becoming independent by 1359, but the long-reigning Firoz Shah Tughlaq (1351-1388) stabilized the situation to a large extent.
 His death, however, was followed by anarchy, and in 1398 the central Asian conqueror Timur launched a devastating attack into India which culminated in the sack of the Sultanate’s capital, Delhi.

 The Tughlaq dynasty was unable to restore its power and prestige in the wake of this catastrophe, and outlying territories fell away from the Sultanate’s control.
 In 1415 the Tughlaqs gave way a new dynasty, the Sayyids.
 Under them, the Sultanate’s territories dwindled still further, until by the mid-15th century they included only the city of Delhi itself and some surrounding area.

 The receding frontiers of the Sultanate left in their train a hotchpotch of states.
-In the northern half of the subcontinent, apart from a group of Rajput kingdoms which had never really been incorporated into the Sultanate’s territory, these were all ruled by Muslim sultans.
-The Delhi Sultanate may have declined, but it had left a legacy of Muslim control throughout most of India.
+In the northern half of the subcontinent, apart from a group of Rajput kingdoms which had never really been incorporated into the Sultanate’s territory, these were all governed by Muslim sultans.
+The Delhi Sultanate may have declined, but it had left a legacy of Muslim rule throughout most of India.

-The victor of Panipat, Babur, went on the found the Mogul dynasty.
+The victor of Panipat, Babur, went on the found the Mughal empire.